Michael Kelso: Character biography

 Jackie, in the same manner as Kelso had, becomes jealous and even goes so far as to yell, "Get off my boyfriend!" when she sees Kelso and Annette kissing.
 Kelso responded positively to this and began to make a big show of it.
 Annette leaves him at the school dance, telling him he isn't over Jackie, and Kelso soon realizes that Annette is right.
-So when Jackie breaks up with Hyde, Kelso does all he can to win her over, even competing with Hyde at some point.
+So when Jackie breaks up with Hyde, Kelso does all he can to win her over, even competing with Hyde.
 However, when Jackie chooses Hyde over him, he respects her decision and even helps to bring the two together again.
 From then on, Kelso and Jackie share a relationship as friends.

 In Season 6, Kelso is the focus of a major plot twist in which he accidentally impregnates a girl named Brooke in a bathroom at a Molly Hatchet concert.
 Brooke initially does not want Kelso in the baby's life, much to Kelso's relief.
 However, a pep-talk from Donna causes him to change his mind as he attempts to prove to Brooke he can be a father.
 In the seventh season, Betsy Kelso, is born.
 Brooke leaves for Chicago, giving Kelso permission to see Betsy whenever he can.

 Kelso becomes a policeman, albeit a bumbling one.
 He attempts to take his job seriously by growing a mustache and calling himself "Mike," and even going as far as flushing Hyde's marijuana stash down the toilet (in The Circle), but he quickly reverts when Hyde and Fez shave his mustache and made the mustache resemble the mustache Adolf Hitler was famous for.
 He eventually sets the police academy on fire using a flare gun, but even before then, had broken into the academy and gets his supervisor's squad car stolen by Hyde & Fez.

 At the end of Season 7, Kelso drives Jackie to Chicago after her break-up with Hyde.
 When Hyde follows her there to propose, he finds Kelso naked, wrapped in a towel, making a comment implying that he and Jackie were about to have sex.
 Although Kelso frequently makes sexual comments to every female on the show, including Jackie and Donna, Hyde believes the two really were about to engage in sex, and drives off to Las Vegas, effectively ending his relationship with Jackie.